Showing posts with label 1980s. Show all posts

 it’s about what you would expect.

 Beaches was a box office hit when it was released in 1988, solidifying Midler’s status as a movie star.
 Its soundtrack was an even bigger hit, reviving Midler’s then dormant singing career.
 I love Midler, so much that I saw Jinxed! during its theatrical run and liked it (c’mon, she’s done much, much worse).
 Yet even though it’s one of Midler’s better movies, Beaches is not a favorite.
-Director Garry Marshall adeptly balances the comedy and drama, but the laughs are mild—I laughed more often watching Rich and Famous—and the drama hollow.
-Marshall’s roots in TV sit-coms are readily apparent, the result being that Beaches has more in common with A Very Special Episode than a big screen dramedy, with all the edges sanded down for a wide audience.
+Director Garry Marshall adeptly balances the comedy and drama, but the laughs are mild—I laughed harder and more often watching Rich and Famous—and the drama hollow.
+Marshall’s roots in TV sit-coms are quite apparent, the result being that Beaches has more in common with A Very Special Episode than a big screen dramedy, with all the edges sanded down for a wide audience.
 This reputed weepie failed to jerk a single tear from my eyes, probably because I’m dead inside, but I also blame it on the fact that many of Beaches’ emotional beats feel manipulative.
 Rich and Famous may be trash, but Beaches is schmaltz.

 Beaches may be the more successful ’80s movie about female friendship, but it’s the ’70s-style trashiness of Rich and Famous that I always return to.
 Love the Beaches soundtrack, though.